9 Reasons Your Offline Business Must Have an Online Presence

 With a good WordPress theme, it is possible for you to design your own site and do it with (almost) no coding.

 To get started on a shoestring budget, expect to pay anywhere from a few hundred dollars to a few thousand.
 The basic expenses include web hosting, WordPress theme, domain name, and email marketing autoresponder service.
 Once its all set up it can run on virtual autopilot.
+You can make regular updates yourself or just pay someone to make updates for you as needed.

 5. The Internet Was Made for Business

 The beauty of the internet is that your prospective client(s) can literally be just one click away from your online store.
-Through the internet you can now educate, instruct and solve clients problems.
+Through the internet, you can now educate, instruct and solve clients problems.
 You can accept orders and payments and receive them directly to your inbox.

 6. Live / Work from Anywhere